Data Protection Gap Analysis: Everything You Need to Know

 • Access Control: Implementing measures to limit access to data based on user permissions and roles.

-• Data Encryption: Encoding data to make it unreadable to unauthorized users.
+• Data Encryption: Encoding data to make it unreadable to unauthorised users.

 • Backup and Recovery: Regularly backing up data and creating plans to restore it in case of loss or damage.